clavay/PyScada-Laborem/README.rst

-PyScada-LaboREM
+PyScada-Laborem
 ==================================

-LaboREM extension to PyScada
+Laborem extension to PyScada

 What is Working
 ---------------